Now Reading

 Closed solar plexus chakra

-When the solar plexus chakra is blocked physical symptoms may occur as a result, including digestive problems, stomach ulcers, and issues with the pancreas and liver.
+When the solar plexus chakra is blocked, physical symptoms may occur, including digestive problems, stomach ulcers, and issues with the pancreas and liver.

 Emotional symptoms may include low self-esteem, a lack of confidence, and a feeling of powerlessness.
 We may also have difficulty making decisions and taking action toward our goals.